kubb-labs/kubb/docs/plugins/plugin-react-query/index.md

 #### mutation.methods

-Define which HttpMethods can be used for queries
+Define which HttpMethods can be used for mutations

 |           |                     |
 |----------:|:--------------------|